 If the letter of Romans is the Everest of the Bible, then the Gospel of John is the Pacific Ocean.
 It is the favourite book of many Christians.
-The author, who describes himself as the ‘disciple whom Jesus loved’ clearly states that he is writing this account of Jesus’ life and ministry; “that you may believe that Jesus is the Christ, the Son of God, and that by believing you may have life in his name.”
-20:31
+The author, who describes himself as the ‘disciple whom Jesus loved’ (13:23) clearly states that he is writing this account of Jesus’ life and ministry ‘that you may believe that Jesus is the Christ, the Son of God, and that by believing you may have life in his name’ (20:31).

-Although John does not record Jesus teaching about the Lord’s supper, or casting out demons, or specifically teaching parables there are other subjects that are described in depth.
-For example, John describes the person and work of the Holy Spirit in very similar terms to Jesus himself, just as Jesus reveals the Father, so the Spirit reveals Jesus.
+Although John does not record Jesus’ teaching about the Lord’s supper, or casting out demons, or specifically teaching parables, there are other subjects that are described in depth.
+For example, John describes the person and work of the Holy Spirit in very similar terms to Jesus himself: just as Jesus reveals the Father, so the Spirit reveals Jesus.
 There is a good deal of teaching about discipleship, because it is into this Trinitarian community of love that the disciple of Jesus is called to enter and live.
-This is the focus and intention of the Jesus’ final discourse with his disciples and the prayer he then prays for them in John 17; ‘that they may be one, …, just as you are in me and I am in you.’
-Faith is also a prominent subject throughout John, as are other topics such a judgement, eternal life, and Jesus as the incarnate word of God – to hear His words is to hear God himself.
+This is the focus and intention of Jesus’ final discourse with his disciples and the prayer he then prays for them in John 17, ‘that they may be one, …, just as you are in me and I am in you.’
+Faith is also a prominent subject throughout John, as are other topics such as judgement, eternal life, and Jesus as the incarnate word of God: to hear his words is to hear God himself.

-The calling on the disciple is firstly to believe in Jesus.
-The one who believes is born again into a new life where the new command is to ‘love another’ just as Jesus has himself loved us.
+The calling on the disciple is first and foremost to believe in Jesus.
+The one who believes is born again into a new life where the new command is to ‘love one another’ just as Jesus has himself loved us.

 Question 1 -